 Which is the maximum weight and size?

-In continental domestic service, the maximum weight of the volumes transported is 30kg and the total of the 3 dimensions should not exceed 1.60 m, with the largest measure may not exceed 1.20 m.
+For mainland domestic service, the maximum weight of the volumes we carry is 30 kg and the total of the 3 dimensions should not exceed 1.60m and the largest measure cannot exceed 1.20m.

 What type of services does DPD Portugal provide?